Choosing your weapon

-You can even get apps to add effects to your footage or filters to your video camera.
+You can even get apps to add effects to your footage or filters for your video camera.
 For example '8mm Vintage Camera' lets you create a retro look for a price and it was even used for some of the shots in the Oscar-winning documentary 'Searching for Sugar Man'.

 Then there's the 'Cinefy - Special FX Studio' app, which includes over one hundred special effects and animations which can be added to your videos.

-Then, once you've pieced it all together you can use something like the 'Intro Designer' to add titles and credits to your movie.
+Then, once you've pieced it all together you can use something like 'Intro Designer' to add titles and credits to your movie.

-Kazantsev stated: "Yes but I would not recommend [editing on a smartphone].
-If you are in a location where all you have is your smartphone then yes, do whatever is necessary to get the job done.
+Still, you may sometimes want to edit on your phone.
+Kazantsev gave the example of "if you are in a location where all you have is your smartphone then yes, do whatever is necessary to get the job done.

 "So that is an advantage over a traditional camera, the smartphone is the only camera where you can shoot, edit and share with the world from one device."

 In fact some editing apps, such as Pinnacle Studio, even let you share your film straight to YouTube.
-And of course, at the end of the chain smartphones can even be used to watch your film on.
+And of course, at the end of the chain smartphones can also be used to watch your film on.